 You are reading this article most likely because you at least want to have a better idea of which companies might be a good fit for you.

-So we will provide some companies that we think might be good choices to start on your search for ESG companies to add to your portfolio.
+So we will provide some companies that we think might be good choices to start your search for ESG investments to add to your portfolio.

 Best ESG Stocks to Invest in Today

-Let’s get into some of our favorite top ESG stocks to buy.
+Let’s get into some of our favorite top ESG companies and stocks to buy.

 Home Depot (HD)

 Home Depot has seven focus areas they are working on to become a sustainable and responsible enterprise.
 They are the largest home improvement retailer in the US, leading to frequent dealings with wood-based products.

 HD stock is a Dow Jones Industrial Average stock that has a ton of eyes on them to avoid ESG concerns with procurement and the operations of their business.